rabblerouser/infra/docs/existing_environment.md

 Make sure you [install them](../README.md#dependencies) first.

 ## Set up AWS
-1. Ask an existing team member to create an AWS user for you
+1. Ask an existing team member to create an AWS user for you. *(note: we usually only give access to people we know - if you're new to the project then you might need to create your own AWS account to work in)*
 2. [Configure an API key pair for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

 ## Go into the terraform sub-directory